 Korean is a language spoken almost exclusively in both Korean Republics, as well as one Chinese Prefecture.
 Around 80 million people speak Korean.
 There is some dispute over the language family to which it might belong.
 It presently uses a writing system called Hangul.

-This page provides access to online courses, Korean/English/Korean dictionaries, cultural information, grammar, vocabulary, writing form and characters - Hangul & Hanja, podcasts, Free and Fee-based software, other selected resources and general information.
+This page provides access to online courses, Korean/English/Korean dictionaries, grammar, vocabulary, writing form and characters - Hangul & Hanja, podcasts, cultural information, free and fee-based software, other resources and information.

 Korean Language Courses